-- 1 Open the document to the Document work page, if it is not already open.
-See "Opening a Document to the Document Work Page" on page 132. - 2 Click Save As in the Documents group of the Actions pane.
-The Document Save As dialog opens. - 3 Name: Enter a name for the new copy of the document. - 4 Description: Enter a description of the document. - 5 Chapters Only: Select this checkbox to copy only the chapters of the original document (no requirements). - 6 Click the OK button.
+1 Open the document to the Document work page, if it is not already open.
+See "Open the Home View by clicking ." on page 147.

+- 2 Click Save As in the Documents group of the Actions pane.
+The Document Save As dialog opens. - Name: Enter a name for the new copy of the document. - 4 Description: Enter a description of the document. - 5 Chapters Only: Select this checkbox to copy only the chapters of the original document (no requirements). - 6 Click the OK button.